 Barring an injury, the 6-foot, 220-pound Brigance won't have to worry about that.

 Towson's Combs is impressed

-Towson State head coach Gordy Combs has been a guest coach throughout camp, where he has worked with Baltimore assistant Charlie Carpenter with the offensive line.
+Towson State coach Gordy Combs has been a guest coach throughout camp, where he has worked with Baltimore assistant Charlie Carpenter with the offensive line.
 One might say that Combs is impressed with some of the players he's watching, particularly veteran tackles Neal Fort and Shar Pourdanesh, who anchored the CFL's best line last year.

 "Fort is an incredible athlete for a guy who weighs around 350 pounds.
 I can't get over how quick his feet are," Combs said.
 "Pourdanesh is amazing.
 I can't believe he's not playing in the NFL."

 The 1995 team will be introduced, while players from last year's Eastern Division title team will receive their championship rings at the Greater Baltimore Committee/Baltimore Football Club kickoff luncheon on June 15 at the Hyatt-Regency-Inner Harbor.